 6. Smith, Bishop Grosz’s seminary classmate, faced no substantive punishment.
-He even received the diocese’s “Priest of the Month” honor.
-He was completely free to interact with unsuspecting laity who were deliberately kept in the dark about the allegations over his head, potentially putting them at risk.
+He subsequently received the diocese’s “Priest of the Month” honor and was completely free to interact with unsuspecting laity who were deliberately kept in the dark about the allegations over his head, potentially putting them at risk.

-7. More allegations of Art Smith sexually molesting/grooming/assaulting vulnerable adults and children surfaced over the years following the seminarian’s report.
+7. More allegations of Art Smith sexually molesting/grooming/assaulting vulnerable adults and children surfaced over the years following the seminarian’s report — all of which he eventually publicly denied.
 While he had been removed from ministry briefly, Bishop Malone reinstated him in 2012.
 Smith was removed again in 2018 after an allegation surfaced that he sexually abused a child.